 The grounds are a natural way of repelling pests and insects.
 They have an abundance of caffeine and diterpenes; both are ideal pest-repellers.

 Now, how to use these grounds to protect your lily?
 If you have finished planting the lily, indoors or outdoors, sprinkle them around your lilies.
 This boundary acts as a protective barrier against pests, snails, and other crawling insects.
+If Peace Lily’s leaves start to turn black make sure to check out this solution.

 What Are the Different Ways to Prepare Coffee Grounds for Peace Lily?